If you have reached here then you want to know how to set up a marine aquarium.

-Once your new fish is quarantined for 3 to 4 week period, it is time to add the fish in the main marine aquarium display tank.
-The same process of matching the water temperature, acclimating the fish with the display tank water goes here.
+Once your new fish is quarantined for a 3 to 4-week period, it is time to add the fish to the main marine aquarium display tank.
+The same process of matching the water temperature, and acclimating the fish with the display tank water goes here.

-New fish will in the start go in the hiding, make sure when you add the fish all your equipment is switch off for 20 to 30 minutes.
+New fish will in the start go in hiding, make sure when you add the fish all your equipment is switched off for 20 to 30 minutes.
 After that switch on all the equipment and observe the new fish.

 The aggression is due to established territories.
 If the aggression is not over, take the old fish place it in the box and let the new fish go in the tank.
 After a period of 5 to 10 days release the old fish.
 Keep a watch on the aggression and the fish in your marine aquarium.